 Congratulations!
 We are so excited that you are interested in joining our community.
-After you register you should receive a confirmation email with a survey and preliminary details about each day of recruitment (dates, times, what to wear, food provided each day, what to bring each day, etc.) If you register by August 15, you should expect to hear from a Rho Alpha (recruitment counselor) within two weeks; they’ll get to know you and answer any questions you have.
+After you register you should receive a confirmation email with a survey and preliminary details about each day of recruitment.
+If you register by September 6th, you should expect to hear from a Rho Alpha (recruitment counselor) within two weeks; they’ll get to know you and answer any questions you have.

-What does the formal recruitment process look like?
+What does the Primary Recruitment process look like?

-Formal recruitment is a week-long process that occurs during the beginning of the fall semester.
+Primary Recruitment occurs over the course of two weekends at the beginning of the fall semester.
 Each day, you will have the opportunity to meet women in different chapters and gain a better understanding of their values, personalities, and sisterhood.
-To learn more, check out the Formal Recruitment section!
+To learn more, check out the Primary Recruitment section!

-How do I best prepare for formal recruitment?
+How do I best prepare for Primary Recruitment?

 Before going through recruitment, sit down and think about why you want to join a sorority and what you want to get out of the process.
-Recruitment is, above all, a values-based decision, so understanding what values you prioritize in yourself and your life will help you get the most out of the process.
+Recruitment is, above all, a values-based decision, so understanding what values you prioritize in yourself and the people around you will help you get the most out of the process.
 Also, relax!
 Recruitment is a fun, unique experience, so enjoy it!!
 The best thing you can do to find your home on campus is to be yourself.